survey-codes/CMS-CATO/README.md

 heroku plugins:install @heroku-cli/plugin-manifest
 ```

-> You can switch back to the stable update stream and remove the plugin at any time with:
-> ``` heroku update beta heroku plugins:install @heroku-cli/plugin-manifest ```

 Then create your app using the --manifest flag.
 The stack of the app will
 automatically be set to container:

 ```
-heroku create <app-name> --manifest
+heroku create app-name --manifest
 ```

-> Do not forget change <app-name> for your app name
+> Do not forget change app-name for your app name

 Commit your [heroku.yml](heroku.yml) to git: